Distributed Learning – Policy for homeschoolers

 For children entitled to enrol in Grades K- 9

-A child may enrol in one educational program with a board or authority, or register as a homeschooler at any school in the province, but not both.
+A child may enrol in one or more educational programs with a board or authority, or register as a homeschooler at any school in the province, but not both.

 - A board enrolling a child in an educational program must satisfy program requirements established in legislation.
 A board cannot provide only a portion of an educational program to a student in Grade K-9 who is also engaged in homeschooling.